-EFFICIENCY AND DX ABILITY NEVER EQUALLED

-Announcements of radical new apparatus are not daily occurrences at REL.
+EFFICIENCY AND DX ABILITY NEVER EQUALLED Announcements of radical new apparatus are not daily occurrences at REL.
 So when they come, you sit up and look alive; for experience has taught you that REL is pioneering for the good of amateur radio; that they are developing equipment to meet the needs of changed operating These condensers are conditions. what you've been waiting for.
 They solve the riddle of the narrow bands and afford satisfaction heretofore only hoped for.
 Nothing has been spared in order to make these condensers THE BEST.
 The results are gratifying; and after all, only results can substantiate our story.
 NEW!
 NEW!
-1929 Receivers and Transmitters

-How to Build and Use Them A booklet which describes the construction and operation of five modern high frequency receivers is now ready.
-Included among these are the well-known Standard Regenerative receiver, a circuit employing the Screen Grid tube, a special well-known Standard or circuit employing the Screen Grid tage.
-Super-Heterodyne, etc. A companion book on 1929 transmitters and circuits will be ready month.
-Before contemplating reconstructions of the REL data.
+NEW!
+1929 Receivers and Transmitters How to Build and Use Them A booklet which describes the construction and operation of five modern high frequency receivers is now ready. included among these are the well-known Standard Regenerative receiver, a circuit employing the Screen Grid tube, a special Super-Heterodyne, etc. A companion book on 1929 transmitters and circuits will be ready next month.
+Before contemplating reconstruction, accure this new REL data.
 It's Free.

-CONSTRUCTION EXPLAINED FACTS SPEAK FOR SELVES

-The new Variable Receiving Condensers are shown here for the first time.
-These condensers will be an absolute necessity in 1929, when the wave bands an absolute necessity in 1929, when the wave bands are narrowed causing great congestion.
+CONSTRUCTION EXPLAINED FACTS SPEAK FOR SELVES The new Variable Receiving Condensers are shown here for the first time.
+These condensers will be an absolute necessity in 1929, when the wave bands are narrowed causing great congestion.
 Using either of the new condensers will allow the operator to spread each waveband over the entire tuning scale of his receiver.
-Several outstanding features are; die-cast aluminum end supports, giving extreme ruggedness.
+Several outstanding features are: die-cast aluminum end supports, giving extreme ruggedness.
 Large single conical hearing, which prevents end play or side thrust.
 Insulated stand-off bushings, enable these condensers to be mounted on metal panels.
-The rotor tension is maintained by a large three finger bronze spring, assuring rostitive large three finger bronze spring, assuring positive, even action during the complete rotation of the rotor.
+The rotor tension is maintained by a large three finger bronze spring, assuring positive, even action during the complete rotation of the rotor.
 A patented rotor plate contact assures absolutely noiseless action.
-The rotor shaft revolves solutely noiseess action.
 The rotor shaft revolves in a pool of mercury, making a perfect constant contact.
-Both the Stator and Rotor plates are of extra hard, heavy sheet brass and the shaft is standard $\frac{1}{4}$ allowing the use of any dial.

-REL Catalogue No. 181 is a two plate variable condenser, so arranged that the stator plate may be moved permitting any desired maximum capacity to be obtained.
-This condenser adapts itself to frequency meters and high frequency receivers and is advised by Mr. Hull of the American Radio Relay League on page 14 of the October QST.

-League on page 14 of the October QNT.

-REL Catalogue No. 187 is a combination semi-fixed tank and continuously variable vernier condenser.
-This model is so arranged that a perfectly large semi-variable air-spaced condenser is shunted by a continuously variable two plate condensers.
-The tank portion of this condenser may be set at a certain desired capacity and the variable element can be used to cover eally the exact frequency band desired.
-A special feature of this condenser is that a pre-determined esting of the tank circuit may be indicated on a disk on the tank roter shaft enabling constant re-setting to any desired capacity.
-This condenser may be advantageously used in a low power transmitter where a "fight C" circuit is desired as on page 25 of September QST excentionally adaptable for receivers where a "tated "impr" capacity is needed for each coil se that the centinuously variable vernier will spread each and over its entire tuning scale.

-The ideal condenser for Westman's Traffic Tuner.
+Both the Stator and Rotor plates are of extra bard, heavy sheet brass and the shaft is standard b4" allowing the use of any dial.
+REL Catalogue No. 181 is a two plate variable condenser, so arranged that the stator plate may be moved bermitting any desired maximum capacity to be obtained.
+This condenser status itself to frequency meters and high frequency receivers and is advised by Mr. Hull of the American Radio Relay League on page 14 of the October QST.
+Refit Catalogue No. 187 is a couldhaft of ST. Refit Catalogue No. 187 is a couldhaft of sumi-fixed tank and continuously wrights venier couldner.
+This model is so ardenser the summer of the second summer of the sumdenser is shunted by a continuously variable in-spared condenser.
+The tank portion of this condenser may how here at a cartain desired capacity and the variable element can be used to correct only the scatt frequency hand desired.
+A special feature of this condenser is that a pre-determined setting of the tank condenser is that a pre-determined setting of the tank cricuit may be indicated on a disk on the bink roter abaft enabling constant re-setting to any desired capacity.
+This condenser may be advantareously used in a low power transmitter where a "High C" circuit is desired as on page 26 of September (SRT exceptionally adarbable for receivers where a stated "lump" expacity is needed for each hand over its entire turning scale.
+The ideal condenser for Warman's Turute.
+Thense, 'Senten- The ideal condenser for Westman's ${\rm Trathe}$ Tuner.
 (September QST).

-RADIO ENGINEERING LABORATORIES, 100 Wilbur Ave., Long Island City, N.Y.
+RADIO ENGINEERING LABORATORIES, 100 WilburAve., Long Island City, N.Y.